aahamlin/aahamlin.github.io/manager_readme.md

 title: Readme
 ---

-> TODO: Edit this down to the essentials.
+> TODO: Edit content down to the essentials.
+Be simple & concise.

 # How I view my role